How To Waterproof Your Concrete Blocks

 STEP 2 – If the interior side of the concrete blocks routinely dampens, it is best to wait till the basement concrete block walls dry out before sealing against water penetration.
 Pick a time when there is less ground saturation due to extended periods of rain and snow melt.
 If the blocks are continuously wet, you can drain the water accumulated inside the hollow cores by drilling weeping holes in the bottom blocks (3/8″ masonry drill) and allow them to dry out for four or more days (the dryer the better).

 STEP 3 – It is not unusual to see efflorescence or mold growth on damp concrete surfaces.
 If necessary, a light bloom of efflorescence can be removed using a wire brush.
-If the efflorescence is prevelant, use a combination of wire-brushing and apply our Efflorescence Cleaner.
+If the efflorescence is prevalent, use a combination of wire-brushing and apply our Efflorescence Cleaner.
 Applying a cleaner will efficiently remove the salt deposits from within the pores.
 For stubborn or heavier deposits, use a combination of wire-wheel drill attachment and the cleaner.
 If the efflorescence appears as a thick rocky buildup, aggressive mechanical means or harsh acids may be necessary.

 Try to avoid using dangerous acids inside your home with the use of our easy, spray-on Efflorescence Cleaner.
 The cleaner will quickly dissolve the salts and kill mold and mildew growth.